 WHAT IS DEMENTIA?

 Dementia is a progressive brain disease that is projected to affect at least 13.5 million Americans.
 Dementia is not a single disease.
-It is an umbrella term for loss of at least two brain functions that impairs thinking, emotions, and behavior.
-Many, but not all of the dementia conditions are progressive and irreversible, although can be slowed down if identified correctly and treated appropriately.
+It is an umbrella term for loss of at least two brain functions that impairs thinking, personality, memory, and behavior.
+Dementia is progressive and irreversible, although the rate of progression can be slowed down if identified correctly and treated appropriately.

-Dementia is not limited to the older adult but is now effecting the younger adult population.
-The symptoms of dementia are different depending on the type and stage of the disease.
-There are at least 48 types of dementias identified.
-The most common types of dementia include Vascular (VaD) , Lewy Body(LBD), Frontotemporal(FTD) , Alzheimer’s Disease (AD), Mixed Dementia(MD), Parkinson’s Disease Dementia(PDD), Wernicke-Korsakoff’s Syndrome, Huntington’s Disease and Huntington’s Chorea.
+Dementia is not limited to the older adult.
+It also affects the younger adult population.
+The symptoms of dementia are different depending on the type of dementia and stage of the disease.
+There are over 100 diseases that may cause dementia.
+The most common types of dementia include Vascular (VaD), Lewy Body(LBD), Frontotemporal(FTD), Alzheimer’s Disease (AD), Mixed Dementia(MD), Parkinson’s Disease Dementia(PDD), Wernicke-Korsakoff’s Syndrome, Huntington’s Disease and Huntington’s Chorea.

 Dementia is the 6th leading cause of death in the U.S. Every 68 seconds, someone in the United States develops Alzheimer’s disease or other related dementias, which affects more than 11 million Americans today.
 Alzheimer’s disease is more common in older adults.
 It is not a normal consequence of aging.
 Other dementias may be caused by neurological diseases due to their effects on brain tissue.